epsteina16/FeedTheRock/README.md

 ## Comments by Ming
 * Fantastic and novel idea.
 * Sorry, your list of features are not features.
 What will server-side and client be used for?
 Ditto with email.
 A feature is *what* the user(s) will *do*
+* Your mockups are too nice.
+Now person seeing those mockups will expect same look and feel.